 - weight gain

 - fertility issues

 - loss of bone density

-Because the symptoms linked to low testosterone are so common, a doctor will look for signs of other issues or conditions before making a diagnosis.
+Because the symptoms linked to low testosterone are so common and can be vague, a doctor looks for signs of other issues or conditions before making a diagnosis.

 The two main causes of low testosterone are: